 Solan, being a part of Himachal Pradesh, its people also offer their gratitude and prayers to the Goddess, Maa Shoolini.
 Every year, in the month of June, the spectacular temple of Shoolini Devi is decorated for a grand ‘mela’, a kind of festival there.

 With rituals and religious chanting, Goddess Shoolini is carried out of her temple in a lavishly adorned palanquin to visit her elder sister, Durga Devi.
 The carnival is carried to the different locales of Solan and is escorted in a very ostentatious manner.

 The festivals are celebrated with a full zeal of happiness, and the crowd feels awesome, but where superstitions lie in between no one seems to notice.

 Many of the locals and even the scholars in religious premises say that the palanquin that is carried all the way, controls itself.
 It happens to possess some kind of power in it, that without the will of the palanquin, it cannot be carried away from one place to another, and on trying to drag it along, the power that is believed to be inbuilt in that palanquin, makes it uncontrollable to handle it.

 This sounds like a fictional theory, but for a few, it is faith, a mere miracle of God.
 This unseen power of God is believed to exist, but it is in mythical folklore or there remains any factual information of their existence or origin.

 In the name of religion and rituals, people happen to be a part of many sins, repudiating the factor that it is a mere superstition.

 Well, the society still struggles to find a difference between a myth, and a fact that reflects what the earthly need is while on the other side, the research and beliefs, keep contradicting each another.

-(The views and opinions expressed here are personal).
+(This story has been written by Abhishek Biswas, and the views and opinions expressed here are personal).

 Cover Image Source.